bbd-vac-work/team-voting/BusiAkua.md

 ## Biogrpahy

-My name is Busisiwe Mamaakua Mitchell, I am 23 years old and I am doing my 3rd year studying Computer Science and Business Management at the University of the Free State, I am originally from a town called Thaba Nchu in the Free State.
+My name is Busisiwe Mamaakua Mitchell I am doing my 3rd year studying Computer Science and Business Management at the University of the Free State, I am originally from a town called Thaba Nchu in the Free State.
 I would like to into a field involving data for example it be data analysis, or database management

 ## Highlights